Blog

 In 2019, Microsoft conducted a large-scale study called the "Work-Life Choice Challenge," aimed at improving work-life balance and reducing burnout among employees in Japan.
 As part of the initiative, the company implemented several SOPs and processes.
 They introduced a four-day workweek.
 Additionally, they encouraged employees to limit meetings to a maximum of 30 minutes.

-Your company may not be as big as Microsoft but SOPs can help you ensure a better way to work and create a better employee experience for your team members.
+Your company may not be as big as Microsoft and you may still need a 5 day work week, but SOPs can help you find a better way to work and create a better employee experience for your team members.

 How do you support employees who are burned out?